Course Outline

 7. Understanding Neural Networks for Government

-• The Number of Nodes in Each Layer
+• Optimizing the Number of Nodes in Each Layer

 8. Understanding Support Vector Machines for Government